-The Military Provost Staff are the Army's specialists in Custody and Detention, providing advice inspection and surety within custodial establishments.
-We are under direct command of Provost Marshal (Army) and are based primarily at the Military Corrective Training Centre (MCTC) at Colchester from where we deploy regularly in support of operations.
+The Military Provost Staff are the Army's specialists in Custody and Detention, providing advice, inspection and surety within custodial establishments.
+We are under direct command of the Provost Marshal (Army) and are based primarily at the Military Corrective Training Centre (MCTC) at Colchester.
+From here, we can deploy regularly in support of operations.

 Critically we provide operational support through the provision of advice on CPERS handling through the Provost staff.

 The Military Provost Staff (MPS) is a small but vital part of the Provost Branch of the Adjutant General's Corps.

 The MPS provides custodial care services to the Armed Forces.
 The MPS is responsible for the discipline, security, welfare and rehabilitation of Service personnel committed to Service Detention

 The MPS Reserve is an integral part of the British Army, fulfilling a vital role in the nation's defence and peacekeeping operations, both at home and abroad.

 It is staffed by spare-time, voluntary personnel working alongside their regular counterparts.

 The Military Corrective Training Centre is an establishment that provides corrective training for those servicemen and women sentenced to periods of detention; it is not a prison.